FarjadMalik/Iqbal_Poetry_RAG/README.md

 - **Semantic Search**: Retrieve the most relevant poems for a given question using vector embeddings.
 - **LLM-Powered Answers**: Generate answers using a language model, grounded in retrieved poem context.
+- **Gradio Interface**: User-friendly web interface powered by [Gradio](https://gradio.app/).
+- **Plug-and-Play Dataset**: The poetry dataset is already included in the repository, with all paths set up for immediate use.
 - **Configurable**: Easily adjust retrieval thresholds, model settings, and data sources.
 - **Error Handling**: Robust error management for smoother user experience.
 - **(Optional) Feedback Logging**: Log user feedback for continuous improvement.